What is a Standard Operating Procedure (SOP)?

 - Assign a serial number to the procedure.
-You may simply maintain the sequence like SOP-01, 02.
+You may maintain the sequence like SOP-01, 02.

 - Assign a revision number.
-Generally, the first time when you issue an SOP the revision number will be zero (0).
+The first time when you issue an SOP, the revision number will be zero (0).
 Then the number will change to 1, 2, 3…

 - Mention the date of issue and/or the date of revision.

-- The serial number and the revision number with the date will help us in identifying the relevance of the document.
+- The serial number and the revision number with the date will help us identify the document’s relevance.
 It will also help us to ensure that we are using only the updated document.

-- Mention on the document who has created the SOP (the person/people involved) and they become the owners of this procedure.
+- Indicate who has created the SOP (the person/people involved), and they become the owners of this procedure.

-- Mention who is approving the document, preferably with signature and a stamp.
-This will ensure that the SOP is not tampered with by anyone.
+- Mention who is approving the document, preferably with a signature and a stamp.
+This will ensure that no one alters the SOP.

 Step 5: Review and Improve

 - Keep in mind that the SOP is not eternal and not final.
-It has to be reviewed for correctness at regular intervals.
-Generally at an interval of 6 to 12 months.
+It must be reviewed for correctness at regular intervals.
+Generally, at an interval of 6 to 12 months.

 - The SOP will help us to standardise the best way of doing the job.
-By providing a procedure for a sub-process, we are cementing the way we need to do the subprocess by everyone at all the times.
+By providing a procedure for a sub-process, we are cementing the way we need to always do the subprocess by everyone.
 But we need to provide appropriate channels for communication from the users about the need for change / improve the procedures.